arangodb/docs-hugo/site/content/3.12/http/security.md

             This API will return HTTP 200 if everything is ok '403':
           description: |
-            This API will return HTTP 403 FORBIDDEN if it is not called with superuser rights.
+            This API will return HTTP 403 Forbidden if it is not called with superuser rights.
       tags:
         - Security